tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 solution to the Raspberry Pi and compile it with the GCC compiler of the Raspberry Pi.

-You could use the makefile for the compilation step which should make it easier to compile it again.
+You can use the makefile for the compilation step which should make it easier to compile it again.

 You should understand: